mtlong29/MySite/_posts/notes/treehouse-learn-react/2017-10-24-designing-the-stopwatch.md

 We ended up just passing data and callbacks through intermediate composites.
 This is a result of the code state utilities built into React not being the most optimal strategies for application states in large React apps.

-This is where state management library like Redux can help.
+>This is where state management library like Redux can help.
 These state libraries take the patterns we used, but provide some very useful utilities for managing state across a large application.

 Another core topic in React is how we compile our JSX code into plain JavaScript.
 We have been using an in-browser compiler called Babel JS.
-This provides us an easy way to learn and experiment in JSX and React.

-But in the real world application we will build, we want to use a build process that will compile our JSX for us before we deploy.
+This provides us an easy way to learn and experiment in JSX and React. **But in the real world applications we will build, we want to use a build process that will compile our JSX for us before we deploy.**

-We typically will use Babel to precompile our JSX in a production environment, and we may use toolkits like Grunt or Gulp to help us.
-More complex and feature rich build tools like Webpack and Browserfy will not only help us by compiling our JSX, but will also provide a JavaScript module system similar to what we use in the Node.js platform.
+>We typically will **use Babel to precompile our JSX in a production environment, and we may use tool kits like Grunt or Gulp to help us**.
+More complex and feature rich build tools like **Webpack** and **Browserfy** will not only help us by compiling our JSX, but will also provide a JavaScript module system similar to what we use in the Node.js platform.

-A module system helps us organize our code into modules and eliminates the work of importing many JavaScript files into our HTML pages by merging them into one.
+>A module system helps us organize our code into modules and eliminates the work of importing many JavaScript files into our HTML pages by merging them into one.

 We've been using React to build web applications.
 Now React started as a web-based library but the concepts of declarative markup and unidirectional data flow have proved so powerful that React has been extended into native mobile applications.

 Using React Native means we can author user interfaces on iPhone and Android using the JavaScript components just like we've been learning.
-However, instead of rendering our web pages to the DOM with elements like divs, it renders to the phone using the native user interface components for the platform.
+However, instead of rendering our web pages to the DOM with elements like `<div>`'s, it renders to the phone using the native user interface components for the platform.

-#### Quiz
+#### Quiz:

+---

-Questions: Which of the following is a tool to help manage state in large React apps?
+**Questions**: Which of the following is a tool to help manage state in large React apps?

-Answer: Redux
+**Answer**: Redux

-Questions: JSX is required when writing React code.
+**Questions**: JSX is required when writing React code.

-Answer: False
+**Answer**: False

-Questions: React focuses on building user interfaces in what paradigm.
+**Questions**: React focuses on building user interfaces in what paradigm.

-Answer: Declarative
+**Answer**: Declarative

-Questions: How do we pass data around a React application?
+**Questions**: How do we pass data around a React application?

-Answer: Component Properties
+**Answer**: Component Properties

-Questions: Which is not true about Application State?
+**Questions**: Which is not true about Application State?

-Answer: It is only stored in the component called Application
+**Answer**: It is only stored in the component called Application

+---